Brisbane International Film Festival

 The Brisbane International Film Festival (BIFF) is an annual film festival held in Brisbane, Australia.
-Organised by the Screen Culture unit at Screen Queensland, the festival has taken place since 1992, with the program including features, documentaries, shorts, experimental efforts, retrospectives, late night thrillers, animation, and children's films.
+Organised by the Screen Culture unit at Screen Queensland, the festival has taken place since 1992, with the program including features, documentaries, shorts, indies, experimental efforts, retrospectives, late night thrillers, animation, and children's films.
 The festival has attracted more than 400,000 visitors across its history.
 The festival was replaced by the Brisbane Asia Pacific Film Festival from 2014-2016 but has been revived in 2017 while the Brisbane Asia Pacific Film Festival has ceased operations.
 In 2018, BIFF was held at Queensland Art Gallery | Gallery of Modern Art (QAGOMA), with screenings held across multiple venues.

 The festival features events including the opening and closing night celebrations, special screenings, seminars, question and answer sessions, and awards ceremonies.
 As well as promoting local Australian content, BIFF includes films from around the globe.